-The suggested maximum load of an entering first term tull-time freshman enrolled in day classes is 18 semester hours.
-The suggested maximum load for a full-time student who failed to maintain a C average for the preceding term is 15 semester hours.
-The suggested maximum load for a full-time student who has an average of B or above during the preceding term is 21 semester hours.
+The suggested maximum load of an entering first term full-time freshman enrolled in day classes is 18 semester hours.
+The suggested maximum load for a full-time student who falled to maintain a "C" average for the preceding term is 15 semester hours.
+The suggested maximum load for a full-time student who has an average of "B" or above during the preceding term is 21 semester hours.

-To receive overload permission, the student must get approval at the office of Student Development.
+To receive overload permission, the student must get approval from the campus Dean of Student Affairs.